RisingStack/writing-testable-apis-the-basics/README.md

 I remember writing my first test cases - it was everything but nice and clean.
 Testing done right is not easy.

 It is not just about how you write your tests, but also how you design your entire codebase.
-This post intends to clear that up in the context of HTTP APIs.
+This post intends to give an insight on how we develop testable HTTP APIs at [RisingStack](http://risingstack.com).

-All the examples use [Joyent's](http://www.joyent.com/) [restify framework](https://github.com/mcavage/node-restify), and can be found at [RisingStack](http://risingstack.com)'s [Github](https://github.com/RisingStack/writing-testable-apis-the-basics) page.
+All the examples use [Joyent's](http://www.joyent.com/) [restify framework](https://github.com/mcavage/node-restify), and can be found at [RisingStack's Github](https://github.com/RisingStack/writing-testable-apis-the-basics) page.

 ## Setting up your test environment